 It is not possible to bring in strollers, wheelchairs or walkers.
 Visitors who cannot walk without assistance should not plan a trip to Machu Picchu.
 Trekking poles with rubber tips are permitted and we can provide poles on request.

-Once you have entered Machu Picchu, the guided tours will last about 2-3 hours and will conclude at the exit gate.
+Once you have entered Machu Picchu, the guided tours will last about 2 hours and will conclude at the exit gate.
 Rangers are located throughout the park to direct people to stay on the marked paths moving in one direction only.
 Your entry tickets entitle your to enter one time unless you have tickets that include the hike to Huayna Picchu or Machu Picchu Mountain, in which case you can go back to the main entry and begin the process of waiting in line to enter again.
 This is your only chance to powder your nose if needed.
 Visitors can buy tickets for multiple entries on the same or different days. (it's best to buy tickets in advance online, or in person in the office in Cusco or the village of Aguas Calientes) There are hourly entry times beginning at 6AM until 14:00.
 Hours of operation are 6AM-5:30PM daily year round.

 - Inca Trail hikers - 4-day hikers arrive in the morning and can stay for guided tour before returning to Cusco.
 Or stay overnight in AC and return to Machu Picchu the next day if you book the 5-Day Inca Trail hike.
-2-day hikers arrive afternoon, but will not enter the city.
-They are entitled to go back the next day for a guided tour in the morning 1st shift.
+2-day hikers arrive afternoon, but will not enter the ancient citadel.
+They are entitled to go back the next day for a guided tour in the morning.

 How much time SHOULD you spend inside the ruins?